scottish-government-design-system/designsystem.gov.scot/components/skip-links/index.md

 ## Why we use this component

-We use this component to meet our accessibility success criteria.
+For Scottish Government websites use of this component is mandatory to meet our accessibility success criteria.

 We based our skip link behaviour on the [guidance in the GOV.UK Design System](https://design-system.service.gov.uk/components/skip-link/).